Kinavalli: Plot

 Ann threatens him too.
 Later Ajith manages to show the camera pictures to Vivek, but the pictures don't exist anymore.
 They then perform a drama to take Vivek out of the house.
 Sudheesh acts like having stomach pain, and all of them rush him to the car, Vivek forgets his purse and the friends ask Ann to go and bring it.
 The friends previously splashed holy water in a few places in the house, and Ajith goes back to the house, locks Ann, and drizzles the holy water on the door.
 The friends immediately leave with Vivek.
 Halfway through, they remember that they left Sudheesh's uncle in the house, who opens the door of the room where Ann is locked.

 The atmosphere seems to change, and the friends understand that Ann is out.
 The friends rush Vivek into a church and reveal to him about Ann.
 Vivek is confused and doesn't believe his friends.
 Ajith pushes Vivek near a sharp object, knowing that Ann will appear to save him.
 Ann saves him, and Vivek gets to see his real face of Ann.
 Vivek reveals to everyone that he already knew everything about Ann.
 When Ann went into labour, Vivek could not get help as the land phone was not working.
 He rushed Ann to the hospital on his bike, and they met with an accident, hitting a huge boulder.
 Vivek fell to the ground, but Ann fell off the cliff into the river below.
 Vivek tried to help Ann, but he lost consciousness.

 When he opened his eyes in the hospital, he saw Ann and was happy that she was safe.
-But in a few days, he understood that Ann had passed away and that her spirit was with him after he didn't see the image of Ann in the mirror.
+But in a few days, he understood that Ann had died and that her spirit was with him after he didn't see the image of Ann in the mirror.
 However, but chose to stay with her.
 Also, he avoided his friends and others to protect this secret.

 On hearing the truth, Ann decides to leave Vivek and go, but Vivek convinces Ann to live the way they have been living.
 After a year, the friends again meet up, this time with the addition of Sudheesh's wife.
 Sudheesh's wife is frightened to get out of the car.
 Ann then goes and brings her into the house with care.
 All of them get along well and click a picture.
 Then goes a voice-over of Ann saying that she knows she would never appear in the picture, but the picture would be close to her heart.